slip-slap/slip-slap.github.io/_posts/2019-08-15-math-structure-summary.md

 ---
 {% include JB/setup %}

+#### update 2020.09.18
+#### What's all about?
+Structure is nothing but composition, create element from old to new.
+- Binary operation is composition,

 #### Why bother?
 1. We prefer concept which are from intuition, such as the tangent line of a curve